Special web site for voting at general meetings through the Internet.

 To enable a securities holder to vote various general meetings using a global web site and a unified and transparent identification process.
 Read more.

-Moscow Exchange has used the E-voting system at its annual general meeting of shareholders (AGM).
-The system has been developed by National Settlement Depository (NSD), Russia’s central securities depository.
+Moscow Exchange has carried out an annual general meeting of shareholders (AGM) in absentia with the use of the E-voting system developed by National Settlement Depository (NSD).

-The share of Moscow Exchange shareholders who attended the AGM and voted electronically (via the E-voting and the E-proxy-voting systems) increased from 76.9% in 2018 to 86.6% in 2019.
+The share of Moscow Exchange shareholders who participated in the AGM and voted electronically (via the E-voting and the E-proxy-voting systems) increased from 76.9% in 2018 to 99.8% in 2020.
+The total number of Moscow Exchange shareholders who took part in the AGM increased five-fold as compared with the 2018 AGM, when the shareholders were allowed to use the E-voting service for the first time.